 photos credit Dave Kim

-On the first day, Dave presents slides and discusses the history and contextual culture of Korean moon jars and demonstrates how he throws and assembles contemporary versions of them from two parts made on the pottery wheel.
+On the first day, Dave presents slides and discusses the history and contextual culture of Korean moon jars and demonstrates how he throws and assembles contemporary versions from two stretched cylinders he makes on the pottery wheel.

 The second day will be hands on.
 With Dave's guidance, participants throw and assemble their own moon pots.